 The good: It’s dirt-cheap and requires only ground coffee and some sort of heating vessel to prepare.

 The bad: Due to the inherent nature of the process, the flavor and strength can be inconsistent.
 For some, that’s just part of the allure.

 Starbucks VIA Instant Coffee

 Hate on Starbucks all you want, but they’ve figured out how to elevate instant coffee to a whole new level.
-Instant coffee gets a bad — though much-deserved — wrap for being awful because it almost always is.
+Instant coffee gets a bad — and much-deserved — rap for being awful because it almost always is.
 Even the most popular brands often taste like a dirty sock soaked in household chemicals.
-Starbucks VIA Instant uses 100 percent Arabica beans and is available in the company’s most popular coffee varieties including Italian Roast, Veranda Blend, Pike Place, and even decaf.
-If you’re feeling especially festive, spring for their specialty VIA packets like Peppermint Mocha or White Chocolate Mocha Latte.
+Starbucks VIA Instant uses 100% Arabica beans and is available in the company’s most popular coffee varieties including Italian Roast, Veranda Blend, Pike Place, and even decaf.
+If you’re feeling especially festive, spring for the specialty VIA packets like Peppermint Mocha or White Chocolate Mocha Latte.

 The good: It’s the easiest and most convenient option on this list to prepare.
 The single-serve packs are tiny, lightweight, and require only a cup and hot water.